The Art of Star Trek: Lower Decks: a visual bible for Starfleet

 An open book shows starships and aliens, with pencils and uniform sketches, surrounded by vibrant colors and the Starfleet emblem.

 The book details how the animation team used 3D models of classic ships, such as the USS Cerritos, to maintain visual consistency with previous series.
 The artists explain the design process for the Pakleds, which required simplifying shapes to achieve a clumsy yet functional look.
-Each page shows sketches of backgrounds and creatures, evidencing a production effort that prioritizes continuity without sacrificing the expressiveness of the cartoon style.
+Each page showcases sketches of backgrounds and creatures, highlighting production work that prioritizes continuity without sacrificing the expressiveness of the cartoon style.

-If you ever wondered how to draw a viscous puddle that is both funny and disgusting, this book has the answer.
+If you've ever wondered how to draw a viscous puddle that is both funny and disgusting, this book has the answer.
 Production notes reveal that the slime pool on Vagra II required more revisions than the design of the Borg ship.
-Because, let's be honest, creating a mud that looks edible but lethal is an art that not even the Ferengi master.
+Because, let's be honest, creating a muck that looks edible yet lethal is an art that not even the Ferengi have mastered.